Peter Cullen: 1963–1970

+1971-1980

+In 1971, Cullen was signed by Schlatter-Friendly Productions to star in a pilot for a new comedy series, It's a Wacky World, for NBC which led to him relocating to Los Angeles.
+The pilot bombed and the series wasn't picked up, but Cullen was able to instead secure work as both announer and on-screen performer on The Sonny & Cher Comedy Hour, on which he appeared from 1971 to 1974 alongside his old co-star Zeigler.
+From 1974 to 1975, he, Zeigler and fellow Sonny & Cher performer Billy Van were regulars on The Hudson Brothers Razzle Dazzle Show, which Cullen also narrated.

+On-screen work for Cullen would lessen after this; subsequent on-camera roles included a recurring part as the character "Luke Warm" on the short-lived summer 1975 series Down Home Country on the CBC back in Canada, a brief appearance in the 1978 TV film Ringo, and his last known screen credit, the CBC Halloween special "Boo!" in 1980.
+During these years, he would expand into voiceover work, including a commercial for Betty Crocker Snackin' Cakes, and the 1977 album, "The Story of Halloween Horror," until eventually, he decided to give up on-camera work and focus entirely on voice work, after being approached by talent agent Steve Tisherman who offered to represent him if he would dedicate "one hundred percent of his time" to voiceover.

 As Optimus Prime

-Peter Cullen holds a toy matrix at a convention in Portland in 2024.
+Peter Cullen holds a toy Matrix of Leadership at a convention in Portland in 2024.

-Cullen recalls auditioning for the role of the robot character Optimus Prime at a casting house in Burbank, California, explaining that as he read Prime's character breakdown, he saw that it was "the opportunity of the year", and heeded his brother Larry's advice: "Peter, don't be a Hollywood hero, be a real hero.
+Cullen recalled auditioning for the role of the robot character Optimus Prime at a casting house in Burbank, California, explaining that as he read Prime's character breakdown, he saw that it was "the opportunity of the year", and heeded his brother Larry's advice: "Peter, don't be a Hollywood hero, be a real hero.
 Real heroes don't yell and act tough; they're tough enough to be gentle, so control yourself."
 Cullen later learned from his agent, Steve Tisherman, that he not only won the part of Prime, but also, to his surprise, the role of Ironhide as well, which he saw as a "home run".

-He has stated that Optimus is his favorite voice role, and that he based the voice of the Autobot leader on his older brother Larry, who served in Vietnam.
+He stated that Optimus was his favorite voice role, and that he based the voice of the Autobot leader on his older brother Larry, who served in Vietnam.
 "When he came home, I could see a change.
 He was quieter and he was a man and a superhero to me," says the actor.
 "I watched him and listened to him.
 I'd never had an opportunity to do a superhero, and when that came, [that voice] just came right out of me and I sounded like Optimus."